What You Need to Know Before Visiting Texas

 I’ll admit I was a bit disappointed to discover the lack of cowboy hats and boots that were woven into the everyday attire of locals.
 However, I have been told that this may be because I was only in the cities, and, let’s be honest, I was probably going off of stereotypes I’ve seen on TV.
 Regardless, it’s something to note!

 If this list was helpful for you, consider sharing it with a friend that will be visiting Texas!
+Houston is also one of the best cities in Texas, and the apartments for rent in Bellaire are superb!
 If you’re visiting Dallas or Austin make sure to check out my guides below.
 Or if you have any other suggestions, comment the below and let the world know.